nh-adorie/adorie-data-projects/telco-customer-churn/README.md

 1. Cleaned and explored the data (type conversion, missing-value handling, outlier check via boxplots).
 2. Ran univariate and interaction EDA (churn rate by category, by tenure bucket, by combinations of variables) to surface the strongest churn drivers before touching any model.
-3. Compared two modeling families — **Logistic Regression** and **tree-based models** (Decision Tree, Random Forest) — trained with the same train/test split and cross-validation setup for a like-for-like comparison.
+3. Compared two modeling families: **Logistic Regression** and **tree-based models** (Decision Tree, Random Forest).
+Trained with the same train/test split and cross-validation setup for a like-for-like comparison.
 4. Applied `class_weight='balanced'` consistently across **all** models, since the dataset's 73/27 class split would otherwise bias every model toward the majority (non-churn) class regardless of algorithm.
 5. Ran a second modeling round with engineered features (tenure buckets, charge tiers, service count) to test whether simplifying/aggregating raw features improved performance.
 6. Selected a final model based on a combination of predictive performance and business-facing criteria (interpretability, simplicity) rather than on the single highest metric alone.

-## EDA — Key Findings
+## EDA - Key Findings

 ### 1. Contract Type is the Strongest Predictor
 <img src="visualization/churn_by_contract.png" alt="contract" width="500"/>